jordanmasters/202_homework/Lightning_Talks/John_Von_Neumann.md

 	* artificial viscosity that improved the understanding of shock waves

 ## Unfinished Book - The Computer and the Brain
+### The Computer and the Brain (1958)
+### Published version of the Silliman Lectures which John von Neumann was invited to deliver at Yale in 1956
 1. Intro

 2. The Computer